assemblee-virtuelle/semapps/website/docs/middleware/crypto/key-service.md

 Attaches a given key to the webId document.
 If the key is not published yet, it will be published in the `/public-key` container.
+If the key is a RSA key and another RSA key is attached already, the old one will be replaced.

 ##### Parameters